chriss1525/Commandline_Guru/README.md

-# Telegram Terminal Bot

-Telegram Terminal Bot is a bot that helps newbies in tech learn how to interact with the terminal.
-The bot provides helpful commands and tips to navigate the terminal, create directories, and more.
+# Project Name and Description

+Commandline_Guru is a Telegram bot designed to provide useful command-line tips and tricks to users.
+It aims to help users improve their productivity and efficiency when working on the command line.

+## Features

+Some of the key features of Commandline_Guru include:

+- Providing tips and tricks for working on the command line, including useful commands and keyboard shortcuts
+- Allowing users to search for specific tips using keywords or phrases
+- Providing random tips and tricks for users who want to learn something new
+- Allowing users to save their favorite tips for later reference
+- Providing a friendly, conversational interface that makes learning about the command line more engaging and enjoyable

+## Technologies Used

+Commandline_Guru was built using the following technologies:

+- Python 3
+- Telepot library for building Telegram bots

-## Usage
+### Usage

 Open a chat with the bot @commandline_guru_bot and type any of the following commands: